gnachman/iterm2-website/source/_includes/3.5/documentation-images.md

 Whitespace is shown here for ease of reading: in practice, no spaces should be used.

-For file transfer and inline images, the code is:
+For file transfer and inline images, there are two control sequences.
+The original one, which works on all remotely modern versions of iTerm2 is:

 <pre>ESC ] 1337 ; File = [optional arguments] : base-64 encoded file contents ^G</pre>

 The optional arguments are formatted as <code>key=value</code> with a semicolon between each key-value pair.
-They are described below:
+They are described below.

+A new way of sending files was introduced in iTerm2 version 3.5 which works in tmux integration mode by splitting the giant control sequence into a number of smaller ones:

+First, send:

+<pre>ESC ] 1337 ; MultipartFile = [optional arguments] ^G</pre>

+Then, send one or more of:

+<pre>ESC ] 1337 ; FilePart = base64 encoded file contents ^G</pre>

+What size chunks should you use?
+Older versions of tmux have a limit of 256 bytes for the entire sequence.
+In newer versions of tmux, the limit is 1,048,576 bytes. iTerm2 also imposes a limit of 1,048,576 bytes.

+Finally, send:

+<pre>ESC ] 1337 ; FileEnd ^G</pre>

 <table>
 <tr>